hunter-volkman/image-emailer/README.md

 # Module image-emailer

-This module enables a Raspberry Pi to connect to a remote Viam machine, capture images hourly on the hour (e.g., 7:00 AM, 8:00 AM EST) from a camera during specified operating hours, crop them to focus on a shelf, and email them as a daily report.
-Designed for monitoring stock levels, it prioritizes simplicity and reliability, automatically resuming captures after power cycles using the last captured image’s timestamp.
-Ideal for demo purposes and development testing.
+This module enables a Raspberry Pi to connect to a remote Viam machine, capture images hourly from a camera during specified operating hours (default 7 AM to 8 PM EST), crop them to focus on a shelf, and email a daily report at a configurable time (default 7 PM EST).
+Designed for monitoring stock levels, it runs autonomously without requiring the Viam app’s CONTROL tab open, resuming captures after power cycles using the last image’s timestamp.
+Ideal for reliable shelf monitoring and development testing.

-## Model hunter:sensor:image-emailer
+## Model `hunter:sensor:image-emailer`

-A sensor component that captures images from a remote camera, processes them, and sends them via email on a configurable schedule.
-It runs locally on a Raspberry Pi, connects to a store's Viam machine, and operates from 7 AM to 7 PM EST by default, sending a report at 7 PM EST.
+A custom sensor component that autonomously captures images from a remote camera, processes them, and sends a daily email report.
+It operates locally on a Raspberry Pi, connects to a store’s Viam machine, and runs independently of external triggers once configured.

 ### Configuration